 What You’ll Need

 - Chicken thighs — I use bone-in skin-on free-range organic chicken.
 Got extra chicken thighs?
-You need to try my Garlic Butter Chicken Thighs!
+You need to try my Baked Chicken Thighs!
 You can also make this recipe with skinless chicken thighs.

 - Seasoning — I use paprika, garlic powder, Italian seasoning, salt, pepper, and red chili flakes (or red pepper flakes).

 - Olive oil